 ASIC’s recognition that an ICO may involve an offer of financial products has clear implications for the marketing of an ICO.
 For example, an offer of a financial product to a retail client (with some exceptions) must be accompanied by a regulated disclosure document (eg, a product disclosure statement or a prospectus and a financial services guide) that satisfies the content requirements of the Corporations Act and regulatory guidance published by ASIC.
 Such a disclosure document must set out prescribed information, including the provider’s fee structure, to assist a client to decide whether to acquire the cryptocurrency from the provider.
 In some instances, the marketing activity itself may cause the ICO to be an offer of a regulated financial product.

-Carrying on a financial services business in Australia will require a foreign financial services provider (FFSP) to hold an AFSL (or now a foreign AFSL (FAFSL), unless relief is granted.
+The regulation of foreign financial service providers (FFSPs) in Australia is in a state of flux.
+At the time of writing, carrying on a financial services business in Australia will require a FFSP to hold an AFSL, be an authorised representative of an AFSL holder or hold a foreign AFSL (FAFSL) unless relief is granted.
 Entities, including FFSPs, should note that the Corporations Act may apply to an ICO regardless of whether it was created and offered from Australia or overseas.
 Australia has historically held cooperation (passporting) arrangements with regulators in foreign jurisdictions (including the United States of America and the United Kingdom), which enabled FFSPs regulated in those jurisdictions to provide financial services in Australia without holding an AFSL.
-This relief was only available in relation to the provision of services to wholesale clients (i.e. accredited investors), and the FFSP could only provide the services it was authorised to provide in its home jurisdiction.
-However, in March 2020, ASIC repealed passport relief for FFSPs, and introduced a new regime that requires FFSPs to apply for a new FAFSL.
-The FAFSL regime is primarily an expansion of the passporting relief, however requires FFSPs to undergo a more involved application process.
-Broadly, FAFSL holders will be subject to a subset of obligations ordinarily applicable to AFSL holders.
-FFSPs that have previously relied on passport relief are currently in the transition period and have until 31 March 2022 to transition to an FAFSL or satisfy licensing requirements in some other way.
-All new FFSP entrants are required to comply with the new regime from the outset.
+This relief was only available in relation to the provision of services to wholesale clients (ie, accredited investors), and the FFSP could only provide the services it was authorised to provide in its home jurisdiction.
+In March 2020, ASIC repealed passport relief for FFSPs, and introduced a new regime that requires FFSPs to apply for a new FAFSL.
+The FAFSL regime requires FFSPs to undergo a more involved application process and FAFSL holders will be subject to a subset of obligations ordinarily applicable to AFSL holders.
+FFSPs that have previously relied on passport relief have until 31 March 2022 to transition to an FAFSL or satisfy licensing requirements in some other way.

 Foreign companies taken to be carrying on a business in Australia, including by issuing cryptocurrency or operating a platform developed using ICO proceeds, may be required to either establish a local presence (ie, register with ASIC and create a branch) or incorporate a subsidiary.
 Broadly, the greater the level of system, repetition or continuity associated with an entity’s business activities in Australia, the greater the likelihood that registration will be required.
 Generally, a company holding an AFSL will be carrying on a business in Australia and will trigger the requirement.